Cardiff, South-East Wales

 Cardiff Castle

-Opened in June 1999, the Millennium Stadium boasts the first fully-retractable roof in the UK.
+Opened in June 1999, the Millennium Stadium boasts the first fully retractable roof in the UK.
 It has hosted matches from two Rugby World Cups and hosts significant music artists, concerts and motorsports events.

 The National History Museum Cardiff represents world-class art and natural history of over five hundred years, with galleries that house animals, birds and insects from Wales and beyond.

+These incredible 3.6-kilometres walk around Cardiff allow you to experience some of this city’s best attractions.
 Cardiff’s Centenary Walk takes in some of the city’s most celebrated historical landmarks and well-kept secrets.
 The self-guided walk starts outside the Cardiff Museum at the Old Library in The Hayes and takes you on a stroll around the central area.
 The walk takes in all the main sights in the city centre.

 Beautiful Bute Park, also known as the ‘green heart of the city’, is a short walk from the city’s main centre, behind Cardiff Castle.
 This extraordinary place provides a habitat for wildlife and an arboretum with a significant tree collection.